CS401-Team-Project/Back-End/TESTS.md

 docker-compose up -d --build
 ```
 ### Login and Retrieve Token:
+- Go to `localhost:3000` and log in with your Google account
-Click 'API Client' under 'Other' on the left-hand side.
+- Click 'API Client' under 'Other' on the left-hand side.
+(Click the hamburger in the top left if you don't see this option)
-Copy the Auth Token and paste in `token.txt`
+- Copy the Auth Token and paste in `token.txt`

 ### Run Tests in New Shell
 ```shell